cisco-open/go-lanai/CONTRIBUTING.md

 After cloning the repository, please follow following step to ensure your development environment is ready to make changes:

-1. If not installed, install `GNU Make`.
+1. If not installed, install [GNU Make](https://www.gnu.org/software/make/).
+For mac users `GNU Make` is included in the [Xcode](https://developer.apple.com/xcode/) installation.
+Type `make --version` from the terminal to check if it's already installed on your system.
 2. Run `make init` to setup environment, install required CLI tools and generate additional Makefile targets (`Makefile-Generated`)
 3. Run `make test` and `make lint` to veryfy that everything are ready to go

+Please refer to [Developer docs](/docs/Develop.md) for further guidance.

 ## Sending Pull Requests